Np16-9414/NpBot-v2/README.md

 # NpBot-v2
-Rewrite of a discord bot
+Rewrite of a discord bot.
+Haven't put anything on here yet oof